xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

 Bring up another copy of your infrastructure with a different prefix, in this new workspace.

-You'll need to find a way to migrate the data from the existing database across, or recreate it in the new database (it's only one table/row), as well as setting up a `azurerm_sql_firewall_rule` so that the App Service can talk to the database.
+You'll need to find a way to migrate the data from the existing database across, or recreate it in the new database (it's only one table/row), as well as setting up a `azurerm_mssql_firewall_rule` so that the App Service can talk to the database.